 Pasifika Performing Arts

-Samoan, Tongan and Cook Islands Performing Arts are an important part of our curriculum.
+Samoan and Tongan Performing Arts are an important part of our curriculum.
 Far from being just an “add-on” activity that happens when visitors come, or once a year for a competition, we understand the importance of Pasifika skills and knowledges for the development of secure cultural identity for our young people.

 Researchers are beginning to understand more about this connection.
 Highly respected Tongan academic, Konai Helu Thaman, says that, for over one hundred years we have promoted a view of education that is completely the opposite of our traditional notions of learning and teaching.
 Many see the revival of cultural performance as a way for cultural groups to establish cultural boundaries and create and maintain cultural identities.

-In Fanau Pasifika Performing Arts is a genuine and legitimate learning experience.
-We expect our students will develop strength and knowledge in contemporary and traditional Pasifika performance.
+In Fanau Pasifika, Performing Arts is a genuine and legitimate learning experience.
+We expect our students will develop strength and knowledge in contemporary and traditional Pasifika performance and cultural norms and practices.
 As well as the obvious benefit for our students’ cultural identity, Performing Arts can also be the beginning of students’ further study at degree level in drama, dance, music, film and television.
 Students earn NCEA Level 1, 2 and 3 credits for Performing Arts.

-Fanau Pasifika have performed with merit in the ASB Polyfest, the largest Māori & Pacific Island’s cultural festival in the world.
-In this festival our students compete with Pasifika students who are much older in Years 9 to 13, and from much larger schools.
-Our Tongan students in Fonuamalu have had particular success in the Tongan speech section of the ASB Polyfest.
+Fanau Pasifika perform with merit in the ASB Polyfest, the largest Māori & Pacific Island’s cultural festival in the world, and also successfully compete in the Tongan and Samoan speech sections of the Polyfest.